Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

 6. ~ set to learning rate to 0.1 for good balance of learning or lower or higher depends on your needs.
 7. ~ Create and import sklearn make_classfication() to directly test and dont forget to import train_test_split() for training too.

+9. For further test of generalizations after trainings, you can create a more robust realistic data sets, or you can directly copy my realistic_data_sets() function and add_distribution_shift() functions.

 8. ~ you're ready to try the weight encoder and see the consistent accuracy.